Azarenka 'not willing' to leave son behind

 "I want to support men and women everywhere who know it is OK to be a working mother -- or father.
 No one should ever have to decide between a child and their career, we are strong enough to do both."

-Azarenka, twice a US Open finalist, had withdrawn from this week's Western & Southern Open in Cincinnati, citing a family matter.
+Azarenka, twice a US Open finalist, had withdrawn from this week's Western & Southern Open in Cincinnati, Ohio, citing a family matter.

-The US Open starts at Flushing Meadows on August 28.
+The US Open starts at Flushing Meadows in New York on August 28.

 "I look forward to hopefully having positive developments soon so that this difficult situation can be resolved and I can get back to competing," Azarenka said.